UBICenter/ubicenter.org/_posts/2021-08-04-us-carbon-dividend.md

 # How would the carbon dividend affect poverty by age?

-Child and adult poverty also fall linearly with the carbon price, but child poverty falls about three times as much.
+Child and adult poverty also fall linearly with the carbon price, but child poverty falls about three times as quickly.
 A $100 carbon price would reduce child poverty by 19% and deep child poverty by 27%.

 <div>
   <script>
     $(document).ready(function(){
-      $("#graph_graph_5_1").load("{{site.baseurl}}assets/markdown_assets/us-carbon-dividend/graph_5_1.html");
+      $("#graph_graph_5_1").load("{{site.baseurl}}assets/markdown_assets/us-carbon-dividend/age.html");
     });
   </script>
 </div>